bestia-dev/dropbox_backup_to_external_disk_1/README.md

 [comment]: # (lmake_lines_of_code end)

-On my Dropbox "remote drive" I have more than 1 Terabyte of data.
+On my Dropbox "remote drive" I have more than 1 Terabyte of data in 200 000 files.
 I own now 4 notebooks and 2 android phones and 1 tablet and not a single one has an internal drive with more than 1 Terabyte.
 I use `Selective Sync` to sync only the bare minimum I temporarily need on the local device.
 But I want to have a backup of all of my data.
 I must have a backup.
 Better, I want to have 2 backups of all the data on external hard disks.
 So if Dropbox go bankrupt, I still have all my data.
 The original Dropbox Sync app works great for the internal HD, but is "not recommended" for external drives.
 I also need only one way sync: from remote to local.
 There exist apps for that:
 - rclone